My-CMDhub/SYRA---AI-Voice-Assistant/README.md

 4. Test thoroughly
 5. Submit a pull request

-### Code Style
-- Follow PEP 8 standards
-- Add docstrings for new functions
-- Include error handling
-- Test with various voice inputs

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- **Mistral AI** for providing the language model
-- **Google** for Speech Recognition and TTS APIs
-- **Open-Meteo** for weather data
-- **Python Community** for excellent libraries

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review existing issues in the repository
-3. Create a new issue with detailed information
-4. Include error messages and system information

 ---